ruffin--/khutzpa/README.md

 #### Currently supported command line options

-On the command line, khutzpa currently at leaset partially supports these options:
+On the command line, khutzpa currently at least partially supports these options:

 * File path
     * This can be a directory or a single specific test file.